close

 Get a custom paper now from our expert writers.

 In conclusion, the difference between adolescent years for Generation Y and Generation Z are quite different from gender stereotypes being broken and becoming more progressive.
-However many still experience discrimination and exclusion based on their gender despite this progression, whether it be from peers, teachers or work.
-The Breakfast Club assists us in analysing the progression and change through the generations and provides us with knowledge on the behaviour of previous generations and what was expected of them.
+However, many still experience discrimination and exclusion based on their gender despite this progression, whether it be from peers, teachers, or work.
+The Breakfast Club assists us in analysing the progression and change through the generations and provides us with knowledge of the behaviour of previous generations and what was expected of them.
+This analysis underscores the importance of understanding how societal norms evolve over time and how these changes affect individual identity formation.

 Image of Dr. Charlotte Jacobson